proycon/LaMachine/README.md

 of the individual software projects included in LaMachine, depending on your distribution and flavour.

-LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), we generally support the following platforms (but certain participating software may not support all!):
+LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), we support the distributions/platforms listed below for a native installation of LaMachine (i.e. compiled against the libraries of that distribution).
+We distinguish three categories of support (and for all we only support the x86-64 architecture):

+* **Gold support** - All participating software should work on these platforms and things are tested frequently.
+ * Debian 10 (buster)  (next: Debian 11)
+ * Ubuntu 18.04 LTS (next: Ubuntu 20.04 LTS)

+* **Silver support** - Most software should work
- * Debian 9 (stretch) - *This is the primary platform and the only one for which ALL participating software is guaranteed to work*
+ * Debian 9 (stretch) - The previous stable release
- * Ubuntu 18.04 LTS
- * Ubuntu 16.04 LTS
+ * Ubuntu 16.04 LTS - The previous LTS release
+ * CentOS 8 / RedHat Enterprise Linux 8 - This is offered because it is a popular choice in enterprise environments.
+    Testing is less frequent though.

+* **Bronze support** - Certain software is known not to work or things are more prone to breakage. tested less extensively
+  * macOS (a recent version) - Not all software is supported on macOS by definition, but a considerable portion does
+  * Arch Linux (rolling release; things tend to work fine for most software but the nature of a rolling release makes breakages more common, e.g. on each major Python upgrade)
+  * Fedora (latest version); supported in principle but not really tested. work.
+Things tend to be more prone to breakage, however, and testing is not as rigorous.
+  * Linux Mint (recent version) - Supported in principle due to being an Ubuntu derivative, but not really tested so there could be surprises

+* **Deprecated**:
- * Ubuntu 14.04 LTS - *Being phased out and not recommended*
+  * Ubuntu 14.04 LTS
   * CentOS 7 / RedHat Enterprise Linux 7

+* **Unsupported (not exhaustive!)** - We can not support these because our effort reached its limits:
+  * FreeBSD and other BSDs
+  * openSuSE / SuSE
+  * Alpine
- * Fedora 27
+  * Gentoo
- * Arch Linux
+  * Void Linux
- * Mac OS X 10.13 (High Sierra) - *Limited functionality only!
-No webservices/applications.
-Various optional software will not support Mac OS X either*
+  * nixOS
+  * Solaris
+  * Windows

-This concerns the platforms LaMachine runs on natively or on which you can bootstrap your own build (installation path A).
+Note that this concerns the platforms LaMachine runs on natively or on which you can bootstrap your own build (installation path A).
 The options for host platforms for simply running a pre-built LaMachine Virtual Machine or Docker container, are much larger, and also include Windows (see installation paths B & C).

 In addition to a flavour, users can opt for one of three versions of LaMachine:
  * **stable** - Installs the latest official releases of all participating software